 The benefits of shared ownership are so compelling that many people who could easily afford their own place are opting for fraction ownership instead.
 Perhaps even more surprising, many people who already own a vacation home are choosing to sell some fractional interests in it in order to lighten their cost and management load and still use the property just as often as they ever did.

-To avoid disputes and cash shortfalls which could result in credit blemishes and even loss of the property, it is absolutely essential to collect periodic payments based on a budget system rather than “as needed”.
-This means that at the end of each year, the manager estimates all of the expenses for the following year, and determines the amount that will be needed from each co-owner to pay the bills.
-The anticipated expenses should include some reserves for long-term recurring expenses such as painting, roofing, system upkeep, and furniture and houseware replacement.
-The amount required from each co-owner are divided into equal monthly or quarterly payments, and each owner is required to contribute his/her payment on schedule.
-In this way, each co-owner knows with a fairly high degree of precision what will be expected of him/her in the coming year, and it is easy to track whether a co-owner is meeting his/her obligations before a significant problem develops.
-It is very risky, and an awful lot of work, to wait until funds are needed and then attempt to reach each owner to try to collect.
+To avoid disputes and cash shortfalls that could result in credit blemishes and even loss of the property, fractional ownership groups collect periodic payments based on a budget system rather than “as needed”.
+This means that each year the owners or a manager estimate(s) the expenses for the following year and determines the amount that will be needed from each co-owner to pay the bills.
+The budget should include some reserves for long-term recurring expenses such as painting, roofing, system upkeep, and furniture and houseware replacement.
+Each owner them makes a payment (either annually or on some other pre-determined schedule) based on the budget.
+The owner agreement also assigns responsibility for ongoing management duties such bill paying, maintenance, etc.